On network coding for sum-networks: Solvably equivalent networks

-\begin{lemma} For some $k\leq n$, if a multiple unicast network $\net$ has a $(k,n)$ fractional coding (resp. fractional linear) solution, then the sum-network $C_2 (\net )$ also has a $(k,n)$ fractional coding (resp. fractional linear) solution. \end{lemma} \begin{proof} The proof is obvious. \end{proof}
+\begin{lemma} For some $k\leq n$, if a multiple-unicast network $\net$ has a $(k,n)$ fractional coding (resp. fractional linear) solution, then the sum-network $C_1 (\net )$ also has a $(k,n)$ fractional coding (resp. fractional linear) solution. \end{lemma} \begin{proof} The proof is obvious from the construction, and is omitted. \end{proof}